Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Adapting Bayesian optimization for Sampling

 \subsection{Point-Selection Criterion}

-The point-selection criterion $U_n$ focused in this paper is built upon a GP surrogate model of the target density $p(\theta) = q(\theta) / Z$.
-Whereas densities take only positive values, GPs take both negative and positive values.
-A common strategy to fit a GP to the density is to apply the log-transformation to the value of the density.
-More generally, any other transformations that map positive values to $\R$ can be used.
-This can be stated more formally as below.
+The point-selection criterion $U_n$ focused in this paper leverages a GP surrogate model for the unnormalized density $q(\theta)$, the proportional term of the target density $p(\theta)$.
+The unnormalized density $q(\theta)$ is strictly positive, while GP functions take values in the real line $\mathbb{R}$.
+To fit a GP to the density, a link function to map the density to the real line is required.
+The log-transformation, $\log q(\theta)$, is a standard approach.
+Here, we generalize this by employing a convex non-negative function $\phi: \mathbb{R} \to [0, \infty)$ whose inverse $\phi^{-1}$ is well-defined on $(0, \infty)$.